 A closer look inside the red circle, the company’s name is stylised in white.
 There is also a customised grey colour used for the characters next to the logo.
 The shade of grey used is usually darker but in recent times a lighter version is being used.

 The original LG logo used the Helvetica Black font.
 The company gave its wordmark a facelift in 2015 that gave the letters in the red circle look larger but slimmer and more readable.

 Written by Jennifer Chioma Amadi

-Do you aspire to build a sustainable brand?
-We are just an email away at email@example.com
+Do you need a brand identity?
+We are your guys!
+Send us an email at firstname.lastname@example.org

 Do Business Better!

 The city of Port Harcourt has many food vendors but few actually go the extra mile of “belly pleasing” you right on time.
 It is safe to say that this business model is one that gives the brands on our list the competitive advantage they enjoy.

 Of course, most major players like Kilimanjaro, Jevinik, Dominos, and Genesis offer this service, but these big players aren’t our focus.